makersacademy/takeaway-challenge/README.md

 I used the dotenv ruby gem to prevent pushing sensitive info (auth keys, phone numbers etc) to github.

+I also added some feature tests to make sure the classes interacted with each other.

 The solution functions in IRB like so:

 `````